hootnot/saxo_openapi/README.rst

     import saxo_openapi.endpoints.rootservices as rs
     from pprint import pprint

     token = " ...
-[You access token - create a 24-hour token on developer.saxo] ... "
+[Paste your access token here - create a 24-hour token for testing on developer.saxo] ... "
     client = API(access_token=token)

     # lets make a diagnostics request, it should return '' with a state 200